 Arizona Eviction Prevention Assistance

-On March 30, 2020, Governor Doug Ducey announced a cooperative agreement with the state’s banks to protect families from evictions and foreclosures.
-Under the 60 days agreement, banks have agreed to suspend evictions and foreclosures for at least that amount of time with the potential to extend it to meet the state’s emergency declaration.
+On July 16, 2020, Governor Doug Ducey announced a cooperative agreement with the state’s banks to protect families from evictions and foreclosures.
+Under this newly extended agreement, banks have agreed to suspend evictions and foreclosures for at least that amount of time with the potential to extend it to meet the state’s emergency declaration.
 Further, landlords are asked to “consider” deferring or adjusting rent payments and “encouraged” to work with tenants to waive late fees, penalties, and interest.

 Tenants and homeowners are still however expected to meet their financial obligations under the agreement.
 If you would like assistance with learning more about filing an Arizona bankruptcy, please contact us directly for a free consultation.